ERGO-Code/HiGHS/README.md

 Language interfaces and further documentation
 ---------------------------------------------

 There are HiGHS interfaces for C, C#, FORTRAN, Julia and Python in HiGHS/src/interfaces, with example driver files in HiGHS/examples.
-Documentation beyond what is in this file is "work in progress", but we expect to have some available before the end of 2019.
+Documentation beyond what is in this file is "work in progress", but we expect to have some available before summer 2020.
 However, we are happy to give a reasonable level of support via email sent to highsopt@gmail.com.

+The default build has CMake option FAST_BUILD set to ON.
+This generates a static library.
+For shared lib, installation and interfaces (wip) use

+`cmake -DFAST_BUILD=OFF`

 Parallel code
 -------------